SchubiLegendds/Cyan/README.md

-**A 1.8.9 Minecraft Forge mod that helps with secrets in dungeons**
+**A 1.8.9 Minecraft Forge mod that helps with Terminals in dungeons**
 </div>

 ## Download